 Automating repeatable tasks like tracking risk exposure, monitoring regulatory changes, distributing updated plans, and creating reports frees up time for tasks that require your attention and expertise.

 Plus, fewer manual processes—particularly when it comes to response procedures—lessen both think time and the likelihood of human error.
-Business continuity software should offer built-in options for automating and streamlining repetitive tasks.
+Business continuity solutions should offer built-in options for automating and streamlining repetitive tasks.

 If you don’t have a business continuity plan, or it hasn’t been updated in a while, don’t wait until an incident occurs and you’re forced to play catch up.
 The costs of unplanned business interruptions are too high to risk getting caught unprepared.